A new study on the effects of cannabis in real settings has shown that cannabidiol (CBD) alone does not impair driving ability.

 A systematic review

-A collaboration between Australian and Dutch researchers is the first to focus specifically on the effect of CBD alone, as well as in combination with THC, on driving ability in real conditions.
+A collaboration between Australian and Dutch researchers is the first to focus specifically on the effect of CBD alone, as well as in combination with THC, on driving ability in real-world conditions.

 The new experiment recruited 26 subjects whose driving performance was tested on four occasions after vaping only THC, only CBD, a THC / CBD combination, or a placebo.